YisongZou/DataBase-Programming-ORM/README.md

 # DataBase-Programming-ORM
-A Postgresql database system written by python and Django, ORM is used to preventing from injection.
+A Postgresql database system written by python and Django,Object-Relational Mapping (ORM) is used that allows user to write transactions using an object-oriented paradigm, and it can prevent injection.

 Usage: